 3. Transaction structure does not eliminate risk

-The CMA will look beyond the legal structure of a transaction.
-Whether framed as a property acquisition, asset purchase or financing arrangement, any deal conferring material influence may be subject to review.
+The Welltower acquisition was structured as a property acquisition.
+This case shows that the CMA will look beyond the legal structure of a transaction.
+Whether framed as a property acquisition, asset purchase or financing arrangement, any deal conferring material influence may be subject to review if the CMA’s jurisdictional thresholds are met.

 Practical considerations for advisers